Inclusion Maine Conference

 Panelists will share insights on regulatory priorities, workforce funding streams (including recent investments supporting training and job growth), and practical resources that employers can leverage — from apprenticeship incentives to upskilling partnerships and workforce compacts that strengthen both talent access and employee development.

 The discussion will also explore how cross‑sector alignment is boosting workforce retention and expanding opportunities for inclusive growth.
-Attendees will leave with a clearer understanding of concrete pathways for collaboration with state leaders, community partners, and industry groups to support workforce strategy that is better for all Mainers.
+Attendees will leave with a clearer understanding of concrete pathways for collaboration with state leaders, community partners, and industry groups to a support workforce strategy that is better for all Mainers.

 Speakers: